Cal McCrystal: Comedy/Theatre director

-In 2012, McCrystal became the first director since 1977 to be granted permission by Alan Ayckbourn to stage his play Mr Whatnot for a 50th anniversary revival at the Royal Theatre (Northampton).
+In 2012, McCrystal became the first director since 1977 to be granted permission by Alan Ayckbourn to stage his play Mr. Whatnot for a 50th anniversary revival at the Royal Theatre (Northampton).
 The play received favourable reviews.

-In 2014, McCrystal directed his first opera, Life On The Moon, an adaptation of Joseph Haydn’s Il Mondo Della Luna, for English Touring Opera.
-The same year he also directed Noel Fielding in his stand-up show, An Evening With Noel Fielding, and Ambassador Theatre Group's Christmas pantomime Peter Pan starring English television personality Bradley Walsh at Milton Keynes Theatre.
+In 2014, he directed Noel Fielding in his stand-up show, An Evening With Noel Fielding, and Ambassador Theatre Group's Christmas pantomime Peter Pan starring English television personality Bradley Walsh at Milton Keynes Theatre.

-Since 2012, McCrystal has been director of Giffords Circus, the traditional English touring circus.
-In recent years, he has also directed several productions at the Royal Court Theatre, Liverpool: Canoeing For Beginners in 2014, The Royal in 2016 and The Scouse Nativity in 2017.
+Around this time, he also directed several productions at the Royal Court Theatre, Liverpool: Canoeing For Beginners in 2014, The Royal in 2016 and The Scouse Nativity in 2017.

 In 2016, he was Comedy Director on the Royal Shakespeare Company's Don Quixote starring David Threlfall and Rufus Hound, with reviewers highlighting McCrystal's contribution to a production acclaimed as "joyous" and "exuberant".

+Since 2017, McCrystal has directed award-winning Australian actor-writer Damien Warren-Smith in three solo shows featuring his clown character Garry Starr: Garry Starr Performs Everything, Garry Starr Conquers Greece/Greece Lightening and Garry Starr: Classic Penguins.
+The latter has had sell-out runs in the West End at Soho Theatre, the Arts Theatre and the Garrick Theatre.

 In 2019, he directed a production of Lennox Robinson's Drama At Inish at the Abbey Theatre.
 The production was his first at the theatre.

+In 2022, McCrystal's Ambassador Theatre Group production of Mother Goose starring Sir Ian McKellen and comedian John Bishop opened at Theatre Royal Brighton from where it transferred to the Duke of York's Theatre in the West End and toured regionally until March 2023.

+In 2023, McCrystal directed the inaugural show of the newly renovated Lido de Paris, which reopened at the Lido Deux Paris.
+The show was Stephen Sondheim's A Funny Thing Happened on the Way to the Forum.